Perry county is in the Eastern Coal Field region of Kentucky. The elevation in the county ranges from 700 to 2520 feet above sea level.

 The equine population was 400 in the 2012 Kentucky Equine Survey.

 Perry county is in the Kentucky River Area Development District.
+It is in the Appalachian region according to the Appalachian Regional Commission.

 Perry county was named for Oliver Hazard Perry, a naval commander known in particular for the War of 1812.